Sanjay Kalra: Lifestyle and drug management

-Sarcopenia and Sarcopenic Obesity
+Sarcopenia and sarcopenic obesity

-In a recently published scoping review led by Kalra as a senior author, the current literature about the impact of sarcopenic obesity on the development and progression of cardiovascular disease has been summarized.
-Furthermore, evidence-based therapeutic and preventive strategies for the same have been proposed in this manuscript.
-He has also published extensively to facilitate diagnosis of sarcopenia and sarcopenic obesity in resource constrained settings and has spearheaded the write-up for a South Asian consensus on the same.
+In a recently published scoping review led by Kalra, the current evidence linking sarcopenic obesity with cardiovascular disease has been summarised, along with proposed preventive and therapeutic strategies.

+He has published extensively to enable the diagnosis of sarcopenia and sarcopenic obesity in resource-constrained settings and has led the development of a South Asian consensus document on the subject.